 About Contemporary Artwork On Site:

 This property has long been an inspiration for artists.
 In addition to Thomas Cole, family members Sarah Cole (1805-57) and Emily Cole (1843-1913) were both practicing artists; and many others visited here to see the place where Thomas lived and worked.
-We seek to continue this tradition of living artists actively working in and being inspired by this site by working with artists through OPEN HOUSE: Contemporary Art in Conversation with Cole.
-This annual series of curated contemporary artist installations is located within, and in response to, the historic home and studios of artist Thomas Cole.
-Operating from the concept that all art is contemporary, the program activates conversations between artists across centuries.
+We seek to continue this tradition of living artists actively working in and being inspired by this site by working with artists and curating contemporary artist installations that are located within, and in response to, the historic home and studios of artist Thomas Cole.
 Exhibitions and artworks have ranged from those that literally reference Thomas’s iconic works to those that expand on issues and themes relevant to Thomas, including art, landscape, history, and balancing the built and natural worlds.
-OPEN HOUSE projects shed light on the connections between nineteenth-century American art and our contemporary moment.
-Click here to see the current or upcoming exhibition in the series.
+Through these projects we aim to shed light on the connections between nineteenth-century American art and our contemporary moment.
+Click here to see the current or upcoming exhibition.

 Artworks by Thomas Cole Made Inside the Main House: